 The integer parameter X that you pass to Skip() tells the query to not return items 0 to X-1 and start from there.
 The integer parameter Y that you pass to Take() tells the query to return only Y items in the result.
 Y is equal to the page size.
 X is equal to the current page times the page size.

-If we have a page size of 20 and want to display the 3rd page of items, our call would look something like:
+If you have a page size of 20 and want to display the 3rd page of items, our call would look something like:

-Often we want to filter the result of a query by a custom filter.
+Often you want to filter the result of a query by a custom filter.
 Let’s say we want only news from a particular author.
 In this case, we can again offload the processing to the DB and get the filtered result directly, rather than filtering in memory.
 For the purpose we can use the Where() method of IQueryable.
 It allows us to pass any filter using a lambda expression.
-Filtering by author would look like this:
+The first method in the sample below shows how to filter by author.

-The beauty of all IQueryable methods is that we can chain them and preserve For developers: Use LINQ deferred execution.
-No matter how many filters we want to stack on top of each other, the actual call to the database is still made only once, and right before needed.
-Expanding on the examples we’ve given, let’s say that Bill Gates has written a lot of articles and we want to page through them, displaying the third page of 20 news items.
-We can do it with the following call:
+The beauty of all IQueryable methods is that you can chain them and preserve For developers: Use LINQ deferred execution.
+No matter how many filters you want to stack on top of each other, the actual call to the database is still made only once, and right before needed.
+Expanding on the examples you have given, let’s say that Bill Gates has written a lot of articles and you want to page through them, displaying the third page of 20 news items.
+The second method in the sample below shows how to filter by author and then, use paging.

 Back To Top